Schedule Webhooks from Next.js

 import Posthook from '@posthook/node';

-export const posthook = new Posthook(process.env.POSTHOOK_API_KEY, {
+_client = new Posthook(process.env.POSTHOOK_API_KEY!, {

-signingKey: process.env.POSTHOOK_SIGNING_KEY,
+signingKey: process.env.POSTHOOK_SIGNING_KEY!,

 });